turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 1. Line 1 - A variable named `modTwoTeachers` is declared and assigned the value of an array of strings
 2. Line 3 - We declare a function named `calculateEvals` that takes two parameters
 3. Line 4 - The result of the `classSize` parameter divided by the `teachers` parameter is returned out of the function
-4. Line 7 - The function `calculateEvals` is invoked and is passed two variables as arguments, `modTwoTeachers` and `currentCohort`
+4. Line 7 - The function `calculateEvals` is invoked and is passed two variables as arguments, `modTwoTeachers` and `currentCohort`.
+The returned value is stored in the variable `numEvals`
 5. Line 9 - A variable named `currentCohort` is declared and assigned the value of 32.
 6. Line 10 - The console logs `NaN` as the value of `numEvals`